ChrstphrHll/npc_gen/students/Varlae Voron.md

   int: 13
   str: 8
   wis: 7
-track: Exploration
-trait: I use polysyllabic words that convey the impression of great erudition.
-trait1: Friendly
-trait2: Foolish
 year: 6
+guild: Treskal
+partyID: 58
 ---
 # Varlae Voron
 ---
 ### Description
 - 6th year Half-Orc Wizard in Treskal
-- curly grey hair that's hanging down to their back, Pale Green eyes, and Pale Gray skin
+- curly grey hair that's hanging down to their back, Gray eyes, and Pale Gray skin
 - Is Friendly and Foolish, and has Peace as their ideal

 ### Organizations